GluuFederation/docs-gg-prod/docs/source/plugin/gluu-openid-connect-uma-pep.md

 ![oidc2](../img/oidc2.png)
 ![oidc3](../img/oidc3.png)

-Use this section to setup the headers, which will sent to your upstream service afterauthnetication.
+Use this section to setup the headers, which will sent to your upstream service after authnetication.

 ![oidc3-1](../img/oidc3-1.png)